US Figure Skating Championships 2019 Results for Ladies Free Skate, Rhythm Dance

 And that completes the #USChamps19 junior podiums!
 Your junior ice dance medalists are: 1.
 Green/Green - 101.72 FD, 172.54 2.
 Nguyen/Kolesnik - 105.14 FD, 171.06 3.
 Gropman/Somerville - 92.86 FD, 155.46 4.
 Brown/Brown - 90.33 FD, 153.67

-Saturday's action will feature a pair of championship events, as both the pairs free skate and the men's short program will be in the spotlight.
+Saturday's action will feature more championship events, as both the pairs free skate and the men's short program will be in the spotlight.

 Results for Pairs, Ladies Short Program at US Championship